jbx-protocol/juice-docs-v2/docs/api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/write/distributepayoutsof.md

         * [`_currentFeeDiscount`](/api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/read/-_currentfeediscount.md)

-    2. Get a reference to the amount of distributed funds from which fees should be taken.
+    2. Get a reference to the amount of distributed funds from which fees should be taken, and the amount leftover after distributing splits.

         ```solidity
         // The amount distributed that is eligible for incurring fees.
         uint256 _feeEligibleDistributionAmount;

+        // The amount leftover after distributing to the splits.
+        uint256 _leftoverDistributionAmount;d
         ```

     3. Distribute the amount to all payout splits.
 Get a reference to any leftover amount, and all amounts sent to splits from which fees should be taken.